wp-plugins/syrinx-slideshow/readme.txt

 == Changelog ==

+= 1.0.12 =
+* Added Upload button to image field in slideshow editor, which will popup the standard image thickbox from wordpress.
+This allows images to be set from wordpress directly rather than needing to use drag/drop like prior versions.
+* Added a help link to the left, just below the filmstrip, which will popup a help window to explain how to use the editor.

 = 1.0.11 =
 * Removed the standard post editor for the syx_slideshow custom post type from the main menu so that only the new Syrinx Slideshow admin page is shown in the main admin menu.